marygracemoesta/R-User-Guide/Spark_Distributed_R/arrow.md

 #### Installing Arrow
 In order for Arrow to work properly, complete the following steps:

 1. Attach the [initialization script for Apache Arrow](https://github.com/marygracemoesta/R-User-Guide/blob/master/Developing_on_Databricks/Customizing.md#apache-arrow-installation) to your cluster.
+2. Create a cluster with Databricks Runtime version 5.5 or greater.
-2. Install `arrow` from CRAN in the Cluster UI.
+3. Install `arrow` from CRAN in the Cluster UI.
-3. Install `sparklyr` from CRAN in the Cluster UI.
+4. Install `sparklyr` from CRAN in the Cluster UI.

 #### Arrow Benchmarks
-The code for these benchmarks was taken from RStudio and run on Databricks Runtime 5.5 LTS.
+The code for these benchmarks was taken [from RStudio](https://blog.rstudio.com/2019/03/15/sparklyr-1-0/) and run on Databricks Runtime 5.5 LTS.
 They are divided into three tasks:

 - Copying data from R to Spark
 - Collecting data from Spark to R